Below is information and answers to some common questions that can help assist you in planning events.

 Adult Supervision & Girl/Adult Ratios

+Unless otherwise noted, leaders and other adults show follow the Safety Activity Checkpoints for proper girl/adult ratios for all activities.
+At all times, troop leaders/adults should be responsible for the supervision of their own troop.
 Leaders and other adults should follow the Safety Activity Checkpoints for proper girl/adult ratios for all activities.
-At all times, troop leaders/adults should be responsible for the supervision of their own troop.
-Unless otherwise noted, Daisy, Brownie and Junior Juliette Girl Scouts should be accompanied by a supervising adult (parent/guardian) at events.
-Cadette, Senior and Ambassador Juliette GS will not need a supervising adult at events, unless specifically stated in the event description.

 In Girl Scouting, a "tagalong" is defined as any child and/or adult other than the specific age-level being served at the event/activity.
 Unless otherwise noted in event descriptions, tagalongs are not allowed at Council events due to liability issues and limited space at many venues.
 Leaders should be responsible for informing their troop parents of this regulation.